aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/encode-3d-mesh-google-draco/_index.md

 ### What is the purpose of a temporary license?
 A temporary license allows you to evaluate the full version of Aspose.3D for a limited time.
 ### Where can I find detailed documentation for Aspose.3D for .NET?
-Refer to the official [documentation](https://reference.aspose.com/3d/net/) for comprehensive information.
+Refer to the [documentation](https://reference.aspose.com/3d/net/) for comprehensive information.